Because the statute database is maintained primarily for legislative drafting purposes,

 documents relating to a real estate transaction to a party who has executed that document.

-(20) Failure of a sponsoring broker to timely provide
+(20) Failure of a sponsoring broker or licensee to

-information, sponsor cards, or termination of licenses to the Department.
+timely provide sponsorship or termination of sponsorship information to the Department.

 (21) Engaging in dishonorable, unethical, or